 • Court decisions are binding and enforceable.

-• Court can take into consideration a wide range of factors which may fall outside the scope of other decision-making bodies.
+• Court can take into consideration a wide range of legal factors which may fall outside the scope of other decision-making bodies such as IP Australia’s Opposition and Hearing processes.

 • Court proceedings allow cross-examination of evidence and expert witnesses, which could be helpful for prosecuting your argument if you have a highly technical case.

-• The gravity of court proceedings can encourage parties to negotiate or engage in other forms of dispute resolution.
+• The gravity, expense, publicity and protracted nature of court proceedings can encourage the other party to negotiate or engage in other forms of dispute resolution to settle legal claims and avoid the court proceedings continuing.

 What are the risks?

-• Court proceedings are usually public, so it may not be suitable if confidentiality is important.
+• Court proceedings are usually public, so this option may not be suitable if confidentiality is important.

-• Court proceedings may attract unwanted publicity and potentially damage your reputation.
+• Court proceedings may attract unwanted publicity and potentially damage your reputation – particularly if you are unsuccessful or if your case is seen as unduly litigious.

 What are the possible outcomes?

-• You might reach a negotiated settlement with the other party, including as part of court-ordered arbitration/mediation.
+• You might reach a negotiated settlement with the other party.

-• The other party might not respond, in which case you might get a default judgement.
+• The other party might not respond or participate in the court proceedings, in which case the court might decide in your favour.

-• The other party’s trade mark registration could be cancelled, removed or amended.
+• The other party’s trade mark registration might be cancelled, removed or amended.

-• The court might decide against you, in which case you may need to pay the other party’s costs.
-Your trade mark registration could be cancelled, removed or amended.
+• The court might decide against you, in which case your trade mark registration could be cancelled, removed or amended and you may need to pay some or all of the other party’s legal costs.

-• A decision made by IP Australia can be affirmed, reversed or varied as the court sees fit.
+• A decision made by IP Australia can be affirmed, reversed or varied.

 In most cases, the outcome can be appealed to a higher court.